kgo87/pwa_offline_budget_tracker/README.md

 This is a full-stack progressive web application for tracking expenses and earnings and allows offlines functionality .
 It allows to add and visualize transactions, and view the overall budget.
 Developed using MongoDB for backend and JS for frontend.
 The application is deployed to Heroku using MongoDB Atlas.

 ## 2. Task<a name="task"></a>
-Task is to build a workout tracker that allows user to view, create and track daily workouts.
+Task is to build a budget tracker that allows user to add and visualize transactions, and view the overall budget.
+Transactions are visualized as an area chart.
+The application allows offline functionality which means that if during the moment when the user makes a transaction the network fails, the transactions are temporarily being saved to an IndexedDB, and later pushed to MongoDB, when the network is back.
-The app contains three main routes: GET - to allow the user to view their workouts , POST - to allow the user to create a new workout, PUT - to allow the user to add new excersices to the existing workout.
-There is also an additional GET route that allows the user to view the specific range of their workouts.
+Backend  app contains two POST routes (for insering a single and several transactions) and one GET route to view the transactions.
+Frontend contains a functionality to implement indexedDB.

 ## 3. Link to Heroku deployment <a name="link"></a>
 The project is deployed on Heroku and available for view using this link: